microsoft/Kusto-Query-Language/doc/diffpatternsplugin.md

 * Rest of the columns: are the original schema of the input and describe the pattern, each row (pattern) reresents the intersection of the non-wildcard values of the columns (equivalent of `where col1==val1 and col2==val2 and ... colN=valN` for each non-wildcard value in the row).

-For each pattern, columns that are not set in the pattern (that is, without restriction on a specific value) will contain a wildcard value, which is null by default.
+For each pattern, columns that aren't set in the pattern (that is, without restriction on a specific value) will contain a wildcard value, which is null by default.
 See in the Arguments section below how wildcards can be manually changed.

 * Note: the patterns are often not distinct.
-They may be overlapping, and usually do not cover all the original rows.
+They may be overlapping, and usually don't cover all the original rows.
 Some rows may not fall under any pattern.

 > [!TIP]
+>
 > * Use [where](./whereoperator.md) and [project](./projectoperator.md) in the input pipe to reduce the data to just what you're interested in.
 > * When you find an interesting row, you might want to drill into it further by adding its specific values to your `where` filter.